Hualien County: Climate

+Hualien has a tropical monsoon climate (Am under the Köppen climate classification).

 Demographics and culture

 Population

 Hualien County has 318,995 inhabitants as of January 2023 and is divided into 1 city and 12 townships.
-Its late development means that many aboriginal cultures such as Amis, Atayal, Bunun, Truku, Sakizaya and Kavalan are well-preserved.
+Its late development means that many aboriginal cultures such as Amis, Atayal, Bunun, Truku, Sakizaya, and Kavalan are well-preserved.
 As of 2014, aborigines make up 27.5% of the population of Hualien County (about 91,675).
 The Hakka people comprise about 30% of inhabitants.

 The county has seen negative population growth since the early 2000s due to emigration to other places outside Hualien County, with an average reduction of 1,393 people per year over the past 18 years.

-According to a 2015 survey on national happiness index, Hualien County was rated as the happiest place to live in Taiwan among other 20 counties and cities due to the residents happiness driven by strong levels of satisfaction with work-life balance, living condition, education, environmental quality and the performance of the local government.
+According to a 2015 survey on national happiness index, Hualien County was rated as the happiest place to live in Taiwan among other 20 counties and cities due to strong levels of satisfaction with work-life balance, living condition, education, environmental quality and the performance of the local government.

-Belief
+Religion

-The internationally famous Buddhist Tzu Chi foundation is headquartered in Hualien City.
+The Buddhist Tzu Chi foundation is headquartered in Hualien City.
 There are also many temples around the county.
-Buddhism and Folk religions are popular in Hualien County.
-Hualien County also has the highest concentration of Roman Catholics in Taiwan at 9.46% of the population.
+Buddhism and folk religions are popular in Hualien County.
+Hualien County also has the highest concentration of Roman Catholics in Taiwan, with 9.46% of its population identifying as such.